Where We Be

 tree and thoroughly enjoyed the peace and quiet.

-Talca is located in the middle of Chile's breadbasket so every kind of fruit and vegetable seems to be grown here
+Talca is located in the middle of Chile's breadbasket, so fresh fruits and vegetables are plentiful

 |

-We had a fine dinner and drank an excellent local reserve wine at a restaurant called "Vivace"
+We had a fine dinner with local reserve wine at Restaurant Vivace

 |

-To the left is the delicious "Tortellini al Roquefort" dish I had at Vivace.
-The strange concoction to the right is a traditional Chilean drink called "Rico Mote con Huesillos."
-We kept seeing signs for it posted everywhere and finally tried it.
-It's a cold drink of rehydrated peaches in nectar with barley kernels (mote).
+"Tortellini al Roquefort" at Vivace.
+The strange concoction to the right is a traditional Chilean drink called "Rico Mote con Huesillos" -- it's a cold drink of peaches in nectar with barley kernels (mote).
 Not bad!

 |